Spooni-Development/spooni_development_website/docs/doc_mappings/new-hanover/spooni_bacchus_station.md

 ---
 title: Bacchus Station
-description: SPOONI Bacchus Station MLO for RedM - Railway station with detailed interior.
-Remote depot for New Hanover train roleplay in Red Dead Redemption 2.
+description: Railway station with detailed interior in New Hanover.
 ---

 # 🏠 Bacchus Station